-BFBLP 'Saved' Policy EN20 requires that development does not adversely affect the amenity of the surrounding properties and adjoining areas, through ensuring that development would not result in an adverse impact on neighbouring properties through loss of light, loss of privacy or overbearing impacts.
+BFPLP 'Saved' Policy EN20 refers to the need to not adversely affect the amenity of the surrounding properties and adjoining areas, through ensuring that development would not result in an adverse impact on neighbouring properties through loss of light, loss of privacy or overbearing impacts.
 This is considered to be consistent with the core design principle set out in paragraph 17 of the NPPF, which states that LPAs should seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings.

-In association with the assessment of potential loss of light and overshadowing, guidance within the Building Research Establishment (BRE) Report "Site layout planning for daylight and sunlight: a guide to good practice" (2011) is used as a standard for assessing acceptable levels of light.
+In association with the assessment of potential loss of light and overshadowing, guidance within the Building Research Establishment (BRE) Report "Site layout planning for daylight and sunlight: a guide to good practice" (2011) is utilised as a standard for assessing acceptable levels of visual amenity with concern to loss of light.

 The proposal would be visible to the side of the neighbouring residential property of 30 Carnation Drive to the west.
 No windows at first floor level are proposed to be installed on the rear elevation of the extension (facing no. 30).
 A rear-facing window at first floor level is proposed to be installed on to the host dwelling.
-However, this window can be installed under permitted development rights (in accordance with Schedule 2, Part 1, Class A of the Town and Country Planning (General Permitted Development) Order 1995 (as amended)), and as a result in isolation it does not require the submission of a planning application.
+However, this window can be installed under permitted development rights (in accordance Schedule 2, Part 1, Class A of the Town and Country Planning (General Permitted Development) Order 1995 (as amended)), and as a result in isolation it does not require the submission of a planning application.

-As a result it is not considered that the proposal would adversely increase any overlooking impacts on no. 30.
-Considering that the host dwelling is sited perpendicular to no. 30, and has a separation distance of approximately 10 metres, it is not considered that the proposal would be unduly overbearing or result in an adverse loss of light.
+As a result it is not considered that the proposal would adversely increase any overlooking impacts on no. 30 that are already present.
+Considering that the host dwelling is sited perpendicular to no. 30, and has a separation distance of approximately 10 metres, it is not considered that the proposal would be unduly overbearing or result in an adverse loss of light beyond any currently experienced by the present built form.
 Furthermore there are no first floor windows on the dwellinghouse of no. 30 that directly face the application site, and the ground floor glazed door serves a kitchen, which is not a habitable room.

 The proposal would not be readily visible from the residential properties to the north as it would be obscured by the host dwelling.
-It is not considered that the proposal would result in an adverse impact on the residential amenity of the occupants of 20 Staurn Croft to the north considering the orientation and distance of the proposal to this property.
-Considering the separation distance it is not considered that the proposal would result in an adverse impact on the residential amenity of the proposal to this property.
+It is not considered that the proposal would result in an adverse impact on the residential amenity of the occupants of 20 Saturn Croft to the north considering the orientation and distance of the proposal to this property.
 Considering the separation distance it is not considered that the proposal would result in an adverse impact on the residential amenity of the property of 40 William Sim Wood sited to the east.